spmeesseman/vscode-extjs/README.md

 ## Donations

 If my work and this extension has made your life easier, consider a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=YWZXT3KE2L4BA&item_name=extjs&currency_code=USD).
 All donations go straight to the *Single Dad ATM*.

+## TODO

+- Intellisense should be disabled in comments within a method (if not in a methid, is fine)
+- goto definition for jsdoc parameter types (surrounded with{})
+- If jsdoc isnt present for an overridden method, then check for parent method jsdoc
+- Handle the @inheritdoc tag
+- Handle links in jsdoc
+- If there's a jsdoc hover popup, the QUickFix diloag doesnt display, jsdoc popup overrides it somehow?